 Remember that marketing takes time and dedication.
 Keep persevering and experimenting with different marketing channels until you find out what works for you!

 For more advice about starting your own skincare line, making the important decisions for your business, and avoiding the common pitfalls new beauty business owners make, check out our course, Launch My Beauty Product!

 At Crème de Mint, we’ve partnered with many skincare and beauty brands and startups, including Leigh Valentine, CTRL Cosmetics, Victoria’s Secret, Bliss, and Zach Madison.
 We’d love to help you launch your skincare line.
-Contact us today for a consultation!
+Contact our award-winning packaging design agency for a consultation!